Doctor of Education in Educational Leadership

 Higher Education Administration & Student Affairs

 The Joint Doctorate in Educational Leadership has three foci.
 First, we are committed to a program of study that addresses issues of social justice in all aspects of education.
-Second, we teach and use a strengths and asset-based inquiry approach that enables you to embrace your own strengths and to identify and build on the strengths of others as stepping stones to powerful leadership.
-Third, we engage you in exploring cutting edge research and practices that will enable you to design and lead educational systems in and for the future.
+Second, we teach and use a strength and asset-based inquiry approach that enables you to embrace your own strengths and to identify and build on the strengths of others as stepping stones to powerful leadership.
+Third, we engage you in exploring cutting-edge research and practices that will enable you to design and lead educational systems in and for the future.

-Connect with us to learn more about our program, faculty and our students at our upcoming informational meetings.
+Connect with us to learn more about our program, faculty and our students at an upcoming informational meeting this spring.
+RSVP here.

 The Joint Doctorate in Educational Leadership is a year-round intense learning experience that starts in the Winter Quarter (semester at CSUSM) and requires at a minimum of three full years of study with classes held winter, spring, summer, and fall.
 Students are registered for 8-10 units each quarter, which translates into two 4-unit classes and in some quarters a 2-unit practicum or in the third year two (2-unit) colloquia.
 At the graduate level this is the equivalent of a full-time load.

 Students will take courses designed to develop five specific leadership capacities that form the foundation of the program.
 They are: (1) Leadership for Learning; (2) Leadership for a Diverse Society; (3) Leadership for Organizational Change; (4) Leadership for Organizational Development; and (5) Leadership for the Future.
 The program prepares leaders for culturally, linguistically, and economically diverse educational settings, and provides the tools to conduct research in such settings.